 In the early stage of adoption, there were many attempts, ending in both successful and unsuccessful outcomes.
 These initial test runs established some benchmarks for determining success and failure rates of chatbots.

-Here are some important questions you need to ask before you start looking for a chatbot solution for your business.
+Here are some important questions for you to consider before looking for a chatbot solution for your business.

 A customer support chatbot will solicit information with questions, making users more likely to give out information.
 The airline industry is one of the fastest adopters of chatbot technology owing to the nature of small, information related queries they receive.

 A human agent servicing consumer calls is less likely to remember the location, consumer query type and also produce a correlation without help from some powerful integration tools.
-A chatbot is capable of recognising and diagnosing online trends and reporting back to your company.
+A chatbot is capable of recognizing online trends and reporting back to your company.

 Are you trying to reduce customer service costs?

-When it comes to cost reduction in a high-volume customer service centre, chatbots could be the answer.
+When it comes to cost reduction in a high-volume customer service center, chatbots could be the answer.
 Chatbots can considerably reduce the cost of customer service but also require a back-up option to answer complex questions.

 How scalable is your customer service operation?